Source code for intake_esm.cat

 raise ValueError('Must set one of format or format_column_name')

-return model
+return self

 class Aggregation(pydantic.BaseModel):